tamermint/odin-recipes/README.md

 # - HTML i, em, strong, b tags
 # - Update - basic CSS included here as well
 #this project is a way for me to review my foundational html skills and review my learning

+# - Update - now this repo contains some basic JS code as well - learning about functions.
+Used an arrow function